Skip to main content

 • Noticeable signs of self-harm on student (cuts, burns, etc. that seem unusual).

-Once the Intervention Team receives a referral, the Student Outreach Support staff begins a response by gathering more information and reaching out to the student to offer support.
-How Student Outreach Support reaches out depends on the content of the referral and the assessed level of concern.
+Once the CARE Team receives a referral, the Student Outreach and Support staff begins a response by gathering more information and reaching out to the student to offer support.
+How Student Outreach and Support reaches out depends on the content of the referral and the assessed level of concern.
 The response can range from an email offering support or a phone call to the student to visiting the student in their room or finding them on campus to assess safety and immediate concerns.

 Meet the Staff